JamaicanMoose/localRecipes/status1.md

  -   will ultimately store all the recipes
  -   retrieved, and a finished scraper for getting
  -   local foods for the user's location.

+# Comments by Ming
+* " -3.
+We decided to have just one page for inputting " => This is fantastic!
+Less is more.
+* Good goals for next week.